mysteryduck/github/README.md

 <img src="https://github.com/mysteryduck/github/blob/master/img/2-4.png" height="500">

 Congratulations!
-You have successfully created a new RStudio project.
+You have successfully created a new RStudio project (now with added version control).
 In the example below, the RStudio project is called `test`.
-A new directory, `test`, has been created inside the git folder on your desktop (this is now your
+A new directory, `test`, has been created inside the git folder on your desktop (this is now your working directory).
-working directory).
 Inside this directory are three files, including a GitHub `README.md` file (imported from your GitHub repository), an RStudio project file (`test.Rproj`), and an invisible `.gitignore` file (created by RStudio).

 Note the appearance of a new **Git** tab next to **Connections**.
 This is important.